Transfer Student Advisement

 - Credit only (not letter grade) is transferred for work taken at other institutions.

 When the course is repeated at Oswego by a student who is in good standing, credit hours, letter grade and quality points earned will be used in computing a new cumulative average.
 The previous D or E grade will remain on the transcript; however the transcript will be annotated to indicate that the course has been repeated and the effect of the earlier D or E grade is removed from the GPA.
 Students must obtain approval to take course work off-campus.
-See the heading Approval for Off-Campus Study in the Catalog for additional information.
+Read more on approval for off-campus study (PDF).

 For all other questions regarding transfering into SUNY Oswego, please visit Transfer Services.